October 20, 2017

 - Publishing and distributing content to drive awareness, traffic, engagement, leads, and other key metrics

-- Overseeing governance to ensure existing content is relevant and up-to-date
+- Overseeing governance to ensure existing content is relevant and up to date

 - Measuring progress and optimizing for improvement

-“More is not better.
-We need to create the minimum amount of content for the maximum amount of impact.” – Joe Pulizzi
+"More is not better.
+We need to create the minimum amount of content for the maximum amount of impact." -- Joe Pulizzi

-Using content strategy OR content marketing can help support your brand’s sales goals and produce decent ROI.
-But the key to success isn’t doing more content marketing or shifting all resources to content strategy.
-It’s blending both to ensure you’re delivering the right content, to the right people, in the right way.
+Using content strategy OR content marketing can support your brand's sales goals and produce decent ROI.
+But the key to success isn't doing more content marketing or shifting all resources to content strategy.
+It's blending both to ensure you're delivering the right content, to the right people, in the right way.

 The Content Marketing Institute studies show that only around 40% of B2B and B2C companies have a documented strategy.
-No wonder their results haven’t been stronger!
+No wonder their results haven't been stronger.

 - Higher ROI